yimingfeishou/SGC/README.md

 ### Overview

-SGC is a Gallt language compiler frontend.
+SGC is a compiler front-end for a brand-new language called Gallt.
 Its backend reuses LLVM's clang/lld and emits PE executables directly on Windows 11 x64.

 Current version: `0.4.2 Preview`.